Wood Green School: Academics

 In 2015, 68% of GCSE candidates achieved 5 or more A*-C grades, and 54% of GCSE candidates achieved 5 or more A*-C grades including English and Mathematics.
 In 2015 at A Level, 80% of grades achieved were A*-C.

 Sixth form

-The majority of students choose to continue their studies at the school's Sixth form.
-The Sixth Form Centre is located in a modern building above the school restaurant, with a panoramic view over the school grounds.
+The Sixth Form Centre is located in a modern building above the school restaurant, with a panoramic view over the school grounds mainly the field, the astro turf and N block.
 It includes a common room, seminar room, as well as a silent study workroom with networked computers and printing facilities.
 The Sixth form is part of the Witney Consortium, offering a wider range of course choices by allowing students to study some of their subjects at Henry Box School.